confighq/confighq/README.md

 ![Architecture](images/architecture.png)

+Configurations are key to the application functionality and behavior, so the speed of pulling the configuration is critical.
+For this purpose RedisJSON works really well, since the configurations are stored as JSON in memory.

 ## How to use
 **configHQ** can be managed through a user-friendly, web-based admin interface.
 The core of the user interface is a query builder, which is used for easy setup of configuration query rules or value storage.